EGYPT – Northeast & Sinai

 SHARM EL SHEIKH

 I had arrived at the Sharm El Sheikh bus station and was taxied all over looking for the Sixt rental car I had booked.
-It is a mass of resorts and tourist attraction spread all over the place.
+It is a mass of resorts and tourist attractions.
 I am glad I decided to stay at Dahab.

 Soho Square Dancing Fountain.